Isolated singularities of positive solutions of p-Laplacian type equations in R^d: Applications and conjectures

 \item We denote $u\underset{x \to \zeta}{\succ} u\;$ if $\;v \underset{x \to \zeta}{\prec}u$.
 Similarly, $u\underset{x \to \zeta}{\gsim} v\;$ if $\;v \underset{x \to \zeta}{\lsim} u$. \end{itemize} Clearly, $u \,\underset{x \to \zeta}{\sim}\, v$ defines an equivalence relation and equivalence classes on $\mathcal{G}_\gz$. \begin{definition} {\em We say that $\zeta$ is a {\em regular point of the equation $Q'(w)=0$ in $\Gw$} if for any two positive solutions $u,v\in \mathcal{G}_\gz$ we have either $u \underset{x \to \zeta}{\lsim} v$ or $u \underset{x \to \zeta}{\gsim} v$. } \end{definition} \begin{conjecture} Suppose that \eqref{eq:1} admits a (global) positive solution and $V$ has a Fuchsian type singularity at the isolated singular point $\zeta$.
 Then \begin{enumerate} \item[i)] $\zeta$ is a regular point of equation (\ref{eq:1}). \item[ii)] Equation \eqref{eq:1} admits a unique (global) positive solution of minimal growth in a neighborhood of infinity in $\Omega \sm \{\zeta\}$. \item[iii)] $\mathcal{G}_\gz$ admits exactly two equivalence classes with respect to $\sim$\,. \end{enumerate} \end{conjecture} We note that the results discussed in the present paper and in \cite{PF,P94} give partial answers to Conjecture~\ref{main_conj}.
 In particular, in \cite{PF} the authors proved that {\em i)} implies {\em ii)}, and proved the regularity for potentials with a weak Fuchsian isolated singularity and for spherically symmetric potentials with a Fuchsian isolated singularity.

-The authors wish to thank V.~Liskevich for valuable discussions.
+The authors wish to thank V.~Liskevich for valuable discussions, and the referee for his helpful remarks.
 They acknowledge the support of the Israel Science Foundation (grant No. 587/07) founded by the Israel Academy of Sciences and Humanities.
 M.~F. acknowledges also the support of the Israel Science Foundation (grant No. 419/07) founded by the Israel Academy of Sciences and Humanities.
 M.~F. was also partially supported by a fellowship of the UNESCO fund.
+This research was also supported by Sidney \& Ann Grazi Research Fund.